freelan-developers/freelan/packaging/debian/README.md

 Configuration
 -------------

-You may file configuration sample files in the `configuration` directory.
+You can find sample configuration files in the `configuration` directory.

 Special usage
 -------------